Charles

 Prerequisite: Medical students only

-The Fundamentals of Biomedical Science series is designed to provide students with a broad foundation in critical biomedical science subject areas, including biochemistry, molecular biology, cell biology, genetics, microbiology, immunology, pharmacology, pathology, histology, physiology, anatomy and embryology.
-This course continues those themes and focuses on viral microbiology, immunology, inflammation, neoplasia and tissue repair, as well as histology, embryology and anatomy.
+Provides students with a broad function in critical biomedical science subject areas, including biochemistry, molecular biology, cell biology, genetics, pharmacology, pathology, physiology, histology, anatomy and embryology.

 Integrated Morphology 2 (BMS 6104C) 4 credits